MicrosoftDocs/power-platform/power-platform/admin/enable-embedded-flow-in-your-organization.md

 - One or more flows created in the Power Automate environment to use with customer engagement apps. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Create a flow by using customer engagement apps](https://docs.microsoft.com/power-automate/connection-dynamics365)

-## Enable or disable Power Automate in your organization
+## Enable Power Automate in your organization
  By default, all security roles allow users to run flows on the records that they have access to.

- To enable or disable Power Automate integration in your organization, follow these steps.
+ To enable Power Automate integration in your organization, follow the below steps.

+> [!IMPORTANT]
+   >  Once the Power Automate integration option has been enabled, it cannot be disabled again.
+   >

 1. In the Power Platform admin center, select an environment.

 2. Select **Settings** > **Product** > **Behavior**.

-3. Under **Display behavior**, select **Show Power Automate on forms and in the site map** to enable or disable Power Automate.
+3. Under **Display behavior**, select **Show Power Automate on forms and in the site map** to enable Power Automate.
+Once enabled, this setting cannot be disabled again.

 4. Select **Save**.